light-tech/LLVM-On-iOS/README.md

  * The common GNU tool [wget](https://www.gnu.org/software/wget/) (Optional): Unfortunately, pristine Mac installation does not come with this command line tool.
 You could
     - [Compile it from source](https://osxdaily.com/2012/05/22/install-wget-mac-os-x/)
     - Use Homebrew
     - Skip this tool altogether and download the [LLVM source](https://github.com/llvm/llvm-project/releases/) yourself using a browser.
-(You need to get a file of the form `llvm-project-VERSION.src.tar.xz` that is about 100MB in size.)
+(You need to get a file of the form `llvm-project-VERSION.src.tar.xz` that is about 100MB in size.
+Put it at this repo root.)
  * [CMake](https://cmake.org/download/): See [installation instruction](https://tudat.tudelft.nl/installation/setupDevMacOs.html) to add to `$PATH`.
  * [Ninja](https://ninja-build.org/): Download the [binary](https://github.com/ninja-build/ninja/releases) and add it to `$PATH`.
  * Various GNU build tools [autoconf](https://www.gnu.org/software/autoconf/), [automake](https://www.gnu.org/software/automake/) and [libtool](https://www.gnu.org/software/libtool/): You can use our script `build-tools.sh` to create a local copy for building LLVM.